Al Jabbar Grand Mosque

-Al Jabbar, meaning great in Arabic, is one of the 99 names of Allah.
-Aljabar is the Indonesian word for algebra, which was founded by a muslim.
-Coincidentally, Jabar is also an acronym and nickname of the province of West Java.
+Al Jabbar, meaning The Compeller in Arabic, is one of the 99 names of Allah.
+"Aljabar" is the Indonesian word for algebra, which was founded by a Muslim.
+Coincidentally, "Jabar" is also an acronym for Jawa Barat and a nickname for the province of West Java; thus, the name Masjid Al Jabbar or Al Jabar can also be translated as "Mosque in West Java" or "West Java Mosque".

 History

 Background

 In the past, the Gedebage area was a swamp called Muras Geger Hanjuang.
 These swamps are the remnants of the Ancient Bandung Lake.
 At the end of the 19th century, these swamps began to dry up and become rice fields.
 The state railway company, Staatsspoorwegen (SS), built a railway connecting Bandung and Cicalengka in the middle of these swamps.
 Gedebage became a sub-district after the city of Bandung was divided in 2006.
 This expansion made this area lively because people started building new housing there.

 Construction

 Construction of the mosque started on 29, December, 2017.
-Ex-governor Ahmad Heryawan and ex-vice governor Deddy Mizwar performed the ground breaking ceremony and layed the first stone to officially begin construction of the mosque.
+Ex-governor Ahmad Heryawan and ex-vice governor Deddy Mizwar performed the ground breaking ceremony and laid the first stone to officially begin construction of the mosque.
 Due to the COVID-19 pandemic, construction was halted in 2020 and was later resumed one and a half years later on 24 August 2021.
 After 5 years of construction, the mosque was officially inaugurated on 30 December 2022 by Governor Ridwan Kamil.